aresobus/lightweight-models/coco-ssd/README.md

 ### Technical details for advanced users

-This model is based on the TensorFlow object detection API.
+This model is based on the  object detection API.
 You can download the original models from [here](https://github.com/aresobus/lightweight-models/blob/main/src/object-detection/g3doc/tf2_detection_zoo.md).
 We applied the following optimizations to improve the performance for browser execution:

   1. Removed the post process graph from the original model.
   2. Used single class NonMaxSuppression instead of original multiple classes NonMaxSuppression for faster speed with similar accuracy.